 Dr. Barr completed his undergraduate studies at Westminster Choir College with scholarships in conducting, organ performance, church music, and piano performance.

-He is president of the Detroit Area chapter of Choristers Guild, as well as a member of the American Guild of Organists, Music Teachers National Association, National Association of Negro Musicians, Organ Historical Society, and Pi Kappa Lambda National Music Honor Society.
+He has served as president of the Detroit Area chapter of Choristers Guild, as well as a member of the American Guild of Organists, Music Teachers National Association, National Association of Negro Musicians, Organ Historical Society, and Pi Kappa Lambda National Music Honor Society.